Is it time to restructure and simplify your real estate portfolio?

 The overriding advantage of a 1031 Exchange lies in the ability to move equity from property to property without having to pay the capital gains taxes.
 The possibility to trade up to larger and higher quality properties offer opportunities to own better quality institutional real estate.
 Exchange after exchange can be done creating a positive compounding effect by reinvesting the additional deferred taxes on each subsequent exchange.
 The deferred tax liability can ultimately be forgiven upon death of the investor, giving heirs a stepped up basis on inherited property.

 Alongside your CPA and attorney, we'll provide advice on choosing suitable replacement properties that meet your specific goals and needs.
 We work with Accredited Investors across the country who seek the benefits of a successful 1031 exchange.

-You don't need to wait until a property is under contract to get the process started so contact us now to discuss your specific situation.
+You don't need to wait until a property is under contract to get the process started!

 The information contained on this website does not constitute legal advice or tax advice.
 Legal advice, including tax advice, must always be tailored to your circumstances, and nothing on this web site should be viewed as a substitute for the advice of a competent attorney and tax advisor.